GEO511-2021/2021_case_studies-ryan-zhenqi-zhou/Final Project/Project_Proposal.md

     threshold.
 This data also includes the information of route distance, duration, starting, and ending points.

-Note that All data type is shpfile.
+Note that All data type is shapefile.

 # Proposed methods

 The park’s pedestrian shed was delineated by walking routes presumably reached within 15 min.
-By virtue of these walking routes, I develop 10 indices which related to the walking routes to the park.
+By virtue of these walking routes, I developed 10 indices which related to the walking routes to the park.
 The former covers three indices of the service capacity: service POIs, service area, and service population, while the latter covers seven indices of